Colegio San Agustin – Makati: History

+On December 27, 2024, the school’s rector emeritus, Fr.
+Horacio Rodriguez, died at the age of 93.

+Controversies

+In 2018, Heart Evangelista recounted to Mimiyuuuh that she stopped studying at CSA-Makati because of bullying by a former classmate who lately apologized to her.

+In 2022, the DepEd investigated a viral toilet “school violence” involving a ninth grade male student who used brass knuckles to pin down and repeatedly strike another causing serious physical injury.

+In 2024, the alleged CSA bullying incident occurred on December 10, when Yasmien Kurdi claimed on her Instagram account that Ayesha's seven classmates ganged her up on by blocking her exit from the room.
+They allegedly refused her food, while other students harassed her through recording videos, thus causing her paranoia and anxiety.
+Kurdi also posted Ayesha's cut-up Polaroid photo on her desk.
+On December 17, the school management's lawyers released a statement denying Kurdi's accusations.
+Yasmien made the choice to homeschool Ayesha while her daughter continued therapy due to the bullying incident.

 Facilities

 Athletic facilities

 CSA has three main athletic facilities: the Cassisiacum Sports Complex, the CSA Polysport Complex and the fields.

 St. Thomas of Villanova Hall (Sports Complex)

 The newly inaugurated and renovated sports complex consists of state-of-the art badminton and tennis courts and multipurpose areas, a main basketball court with NBA and FIBA standards including an electronic scoreboard, hardwood flooring, retractable backboards and wall cushions for players; a second basketball court which has 6 baskets and can double as volleyball courts, a fitness room with ultra modern equipment, a running track oval which is located above the second basketball court, a cafeteria, a mini-Olympic swimming pool, a "kiddie" pool with spa, plus rooms for dance, ballet, taekwondo, flute, guitar, piano, violin, voice and other music lessons.
 Other areas are being eyed for rock climbing.
 Under the tennis courts is an underground parking lot.
 The inauguration took place on July 7, 2010.